jazcap53/jazcap53.github.io/content/pytest_caplog.md

 default level is `WARNING`.
 Hence caplog was not seeing the messages logged by `CaffeineMonitor.write_file()`.

 ### The upshot
-Test coverage is at 61% and climbing.
+Test coverage is at 61% and climbing!

 ### The lesson
 Reading documentation is something of an art form.
 You often can't read all the docs word-for-word; parts of it